Xbloc: Production of armour units

 The Xbloc consists of non-reinforced concrete, similar to other single layer armour units.
 Ordinary concrete C25/30 is normally appropriate for the production of Xbloc armour units.
-However, often concrete of higher strength is applied for other reasons, e.g. early strength for faster de-moulding, ice loads, etc. By omitting reinforcement, time and costs are cut and the armour units are less vulnerable against corrosion damages in the long term.
+However, often concrete of higher strength is applied for other reasons, e.g. early strength for faster de-moulding, ice loads, etc. By omitting reinforcement, time and costs are cut and the armour units are less vulnerable to long term corrosion damage.
 The optimal shape of a single layer armour unit combines the robustness of a compact concrete body with the slenderness required for interlocking.
 The structural integrity is normally confirmed by finite element calculations (FEM) and prototype drop tests.

-Although both wooden and steel moulds can be used to construct the Xbloc formwork, steel moulds are preferred as they can be used repetitively to produce large numbers of armour units.
-Various mould designs, consisting of 2 sections, are applied.
+Although both wooden and steel moulds can be used to construct the Xbloc formwork, steel moulds are preferred as they can be used repeatedly to produce large numbers of armour units.
+Various mould designs, consisting of 2 sections, are used.
 The moulds are either vertically or horizontally assembled.
 Pouring and compaction of concrete is done simultaneously.
-An appropriate formwork design is facilitating the stripping of the moulds at an early stage and prevents to large extent from honey combing, surface bubbles and striking damages.
+An appropriate formwork design is facilitating the stripping of the moulds at an early stage and largely prevents honey combing, surface bubbles and striking damage.

-Due to the shape of the Xbloc unit, a relatively simple formwork can be used which is made of a limited number of different steel plates.
+Due to the shape of the Xbloc unit, relatively simple formwork can be used which is made of a limited number of different steel plates.
 Since a single Xbloc unit can weigh up to 45 tons, the construction is done as close as possible to the area of application.

 Placement

-In contrast to the placement of other interlocking concrete blocks, the Xbloc unit does not require very stringent specifications about the orientation of each unit on a breakwater slope.
+In contrast to the placement of other interlocking concrete blocks, the Xbloc unit does not require stringent specifications about the orientation of each unit on a breakwater slope.
 Because of the shape of the Xbloc, each of the 6 sides of the unit is efficiently interlocking.
-Therefore, the blocks easily find a position that fully activates the interlocking mechanism.
+Hence, the blocks easily find a position that fully utilizes the interlocking mechanism.
 This increases the efficiency of placing armour units on a slope.

 Due to the random structure and high porosity of an Xbloc breakwater, an artificial reef habitat is created for marine fauna and flora.

 XblocPlus

 DMC came to the market in 2018 with the XblocPlus.
-The name suggests an improved version of the Xbloc, but that is not the case.
-It is a block that works in a different way, and therefore also has its own advantages and disadvantages.
-The XblocPlus is a block that needs to be placed regularly and therefore has characteristics that one also finds in placed blocks such as natural basaltic columns or concrete placed blocks like Basalton.
-The development of this block started in particular because DMC saw opportunities for the Afsluitdijk improvement that started in 2018.
-Here this block is used in the wave impact zone, the block in this context is called the ‘Levvel-block’, after the joint-venture that improves the Afsluitdijk.
-The Basalton Quattroblok is applied to the Wave run-up zone on the Afsluitdijk.
+This is not merely an improved version of the Xbloc, rather it is a block that functions differently, and has its own advantages and disadvantages.
+The XblocPlus needs to be placed regularly and, has characteristics found in placed blocks such as natural basaltic columns or concrete placed blocks like Basalton.
+DMC saw opportunities for this block in the Afsluitdijk improvement that began in 2018.
+Here this block is used in the wave impact zone.
+The block in this usage is called the ‘Levvel-block’, after the joint-venture that improves the Afsluitdijk.
+The Basalton Quattroblok is placed in the wave run-up zone on the Afsluitdijk.
 The XblocPlus is also used in the Vistula Spit canal in Poland.